 The most important things to pack for your cruise are your passport, is applicable, and government ID.
 Make sure to have this on you, and do not pack it in your checked luggage.
 If this happens, there’s a good chance that you won’t be able to get it back on time to be able to board your cruise.

-3. Proof of Vaccine & Covid Test Results
+3. Proof of Vaccine (only if required)

 4. Cruise Documents & Reservations